Eating Disorders Services for Adults (EDSA)

 The annual training programme provides blended learning across eight training days, support from a dedicated team mentor, and access to an online learning hub to ensure that busy teams can learn flexibly and translate this learning to practice.

 The first training programme run from March to November 2021, with subsequent years beginning in January 2022, 2023 and 2024.

 Up to 270 healthcare professionals from teams across England can access the training in 2021 and 240 per year thereafter.
 The programme is engaging with a wide array of stakeholders to develop and deliver the content ensuring the widest reach and impact possible.
 Service user, family and carer input features throughout, from the training design and delivery, through to evaluation and quality assurance.

 Learn more: Eating disorder basic awareness training

 Who is the training for?

-The EDSA WTT programme is aimed at the needs of specialist community teams and those working across the patient pathway, including referring and inpatient services.
-Please see further details about eligibility criteria below.
+The EDSA WTT programme is aimed at the needs of specialist community teams.
+Please see further details about the eligibility criteria below.

 If you meet the eligibility criteria as an individual or as a service, please register your interest in the programme by emailing EDSAWholeTeamTraining@slam.nhs.uk.